mangila/mangila/README.md

 I spend most of my time to contribute to my own GitHub projects where I just build stuffs that comes to my mind

-Currently doing a closed source Elixir and Astro deployed to AWS project
+Currently doing a closed source Elixir and Astro deployed to AWS project automated with Python, Terraform and Ansible

-### Haiku about me created by ChatGPT

-Builder of logic, you craft order from chaos— code becomes your voice.

 ## CV :point_down:
 * https://github.com/mangila/cv/blob/main/CV.pdf